easonnie/ChaosNLI/README.md

 ## Motivation
 Most NLU evaluations have focused on using the majority label with presumably high agreement as the ground truth.
 Less attention has been paid to the distribution of human opinions.
-We believe that we should consider take a step back when looking at collective human opinions on NLP tasks.
+We believe that we should consider to take a step back and look at collective human opinions on NLP tasks.
 ![everything is an opinion](../img/opinion.jpg)

 ## Examples